BladesAndEdges/OpenGL-Project/README.md

 ## How To Run

 Download the project on your machine.
 Open the solution within your Visual Studio IDE and run the project.
+In it's current state, the project will be compiled, however, would encounter an error when running due to missing model Emerald Square, which was too large to host on Github, without LFS.

 ## Features

+- Cascaded Shadow Maps with up to 4 cascades
+- PCF using Interleaved Gradient Noise
 - Phong Lighting
-- Custom Mesh Loader capable of handling large models with different materials.
 - Normal Mapping
-- Shadow Mapping with PCF using Interleaved Gradient Noise
+- A Mesh Loader capable of handling large models

 ## Camera Controls